 - 1/2 teaspoon nutmeg

-Whip the egg white and salt until frothy.
+Whip the egg whites and salt until frothy.
 Add the vanilla and sugar and beat until whites start to form a stiff peak.

-Bake for one hour, stirring them every 15 minutes.
+Bake for approximately 45 minutes, stirring them every 15 minutes.